- Who is the president of U.Va.?

 The University of Virginia is located in Charlottesville, Virginia, approximately 120 miles southwest of Washington, DC.
 Two major highways, Interstate 64 and US 29, intersect close to the University Grounds.
 Detailed directions to the University and maps of the University are available for online viewing.

-The countryside around Charlottesville, especially in the spring and fall, ranks among the most beautiful sites in the nation.
+The countryside around Charlottesville and neighboring areas, especially in the spring and fall, ranks among the most beautiful sites in the nation.
 The area offers numerous Civil War sites and historical road markers detailing more than two hundred years of history.
-See Exploring the University and Charlottesville for more information.
+The National Trust for Historic Preservation, the country's largest private, nonprofit preservation organization, named Charlottesville to its 2007 list of America's Dozen Distinctive Destinations, an annual list of unique and lovingly preserved communities in the United States.
+Charlottesville was selected from 63 destinations in 27 states that were nominated by individuals, preservation organizations and local communities.
+Read more.